TannerBenbrook11/CS4273GroupN/README.md

 ## Key Feature for Unit Testing
 A key feature pertaining to this project is related to Data Collection.
 Since the data that we will be reading in is from a standard format file, test cases checking file handling in python is a good first step.

+## Goals and Project Timeline:
+Progress report 1 (Feb.
+14th): Finish Task 1 and all testing related to Task 1.
+Progess report 2 (Mar.
+7th): Finish Task 2 and all testing related to Task 2.
+Progress report 3 (Apr.
+11th): Finish Task 3 and all testing related to Task 3.
+Progess report 4 (May 2nd): Finish Task 4 and all testing related to Task 4.